No, you definitely shouldn’t install a beta OS on your primary device!

 Unfortunately, we cannot support our apps on unstable, un-tested, in-development platforms.
 So until the OS in question is officially released (out of beta) it remains unsupported by us and you’re basically on your own if you choose to install it.

-The Royal Apps Team
+Thanks for understanding, The Royal Apps Team